metacpan/metacpan-cpan-extracted/distros/D/Devel-StackTrace/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2000 - 2016 by David Rolsky.
+This software is Copyright (c) 2000 - 2017 by David Rolsky.

 This is free software, licensed under:

     The Artistic License 2.0 (GPL Compatible)

+The full text of the license can be found in the `LICENSE` file included with this distribution.